4MN/PurityGuard/README.md

 Commands list:

 "Leader" or "Team Officer" role required:
--!check_all - checking all people from DB and posting a report in report channel -!last_check - posting in current channel last check for all people
+- !check_all - checking all people from DB and posting a report in report channel
+- !last_check - posting in current channel last check for all people

 "Developer" role required:
--!make_db - fetch all messsages from join channel, find their steamid64 and add they to DB
+- !make_db - fetch all messsages from join channel, find their steamid64 and add they to DB